Marvel Super Heroes: The Heroic Role-Playing Game: Contents

-The "Campaign Book" (48 pages) covers characters (including a sample character creation sequence), vehicles and equipment, and information on how to run a campaign.
-The Campaign Book deals with character generation, the nature and use of powers, and the design and proper use of equipment.
-The Campaign Book provides several examples for each character characteristic and rank.
-The Campaign book suggests two methods for character generation: a purely random system, and a free-choice system in which the player selects characters levels, powers and skills, and then submits them to the referee for approval and modification to appropriate levels for the campaign or scenario.
-As the game progresses, Karma points may be saved in "pools" to buy or improve characteristics and powers.
-These points must be allocated to a specific purpose before they are saved.
-Bad Karma losses can wipe out accumulated pools before they can be spent.
+The "Campaign Book" (48 pages) details characters (with a sample demonstration of how to create a character), vehicles and equipment, and information on how to run a campaign.
+The Campaign Book focuses on character generation, how superpowers function and can be used, and how equipment is designed and used properly.
+The Campaign Book provides multiple examples for every character characteristic and rank.
+The Campaign book offers two character generation methods: either a system of purely random generation by die rolls, and a system in which the player chooses the levels of all characteristics, powers and skills, and then the gamemaster reviews the character for approval or to modify them to a level appropriate for the campaign or adventure.
+Karma points may be allocated for a special purpose and saved in pools to improve or obtain new characteristics and powers, although significant losses of Karma can eliminate accumulated pools.

-"Day of the Octopus" (16 pages) is a sample scenario, with statistics for eight Marvel heroes and villains.
-"Day of the Octopus" pits Captain America, Spider-Man, Captain Marvel, and the Thing against several supervillains led by Doctor Octopus.
-There are six chapters, each consisting of campaign developments and descriptions of the various settings, characters and weapons involved in combat; most which require the use of the large map in the game box.
+"Day of the Octopus" (16 pages) is an adventure scenario, including statistics for several superheroes and supervillains from the comics.
+"Day of the Octopus" features Captain America, Spider-Man, Captain Marvel, and the Thing opposing a group of several supervillains commanded by Doctor Octopus.
+The scenario consists of six chapters, each presenting different campaign developments as well as descriptions of various parts of the setting, characters and weapons involved; most of these chapters must be played on the large map that comes in the box.

-The other game components are aids to the players and the referee.
-The "character records" cover the Fantastic Four, Spider-Man (the "host" who explains most of the rules), Wolverine, Captain Marvel, and Captain America.
-Each card has a color picture of the character on the glossy (front) side, and a personal and game detail overleaf on the rear of the card.
-The counters are large and marked with an arrow to indicate the location of the character or object they represent when placed on the game map.
-All the superhero and supervillain counters illustrate the character's secret identity on one side, and the super identity on the other.
-The map shows a few blocks of a generic city on one side, and interior details of a few buildings on the other.
+The rest of the components that come with the game function as aids to the players and the gamemaster.
+The "character records" detail the Fantastic Four, Spider-Man, Wolverine, Captain Marvel, and Captain America.
+Each of these cards features a color illustration of the character on the glossy front side, and a summary of the personal information and game statistics on the rear of the card.
+The counters represent characters and objects and are marked with an arrow to show their location when set on the map.
+All the counters for characters show the secret identity on one side, and the superhero or supervillain identity on the other.
+The map displays a few blocks of a sample city on one side, and detailed interior diagrams of some buildings on the other side.